Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude1,940m/6,365ft

-On this day, we hike from Ghandruk to Chhomrong.
+After breakfast, we begin our journey to Chhomrong.
 The hiking warms up with an ascent for about an hour till we reach Kimrung Danda.
 The trail from Ghandruk to Kimrung Danda offers fantastic views of Annapurna South, Hiunchuli, Fishtail Mountain (Machapuchhre), and Gangapurna.
-From Kimrung danda we descend to the Kimrong Khola, a river, and make another steep ascent from to Chere Danda.
-We may take a rest on the way before preparing to descend a little and take a gentle walk to Chhomrong.
-Chhomrong is a beautiful village situated on the lap of Annapurna's massive
+From Kimrung Danda, we descend to the Kimrong Khola, a river, and make another steep ascent from Chere Danda.
+We may rest on the way before preparing to descend a little and gently walk to Chhomrong.
+Chhomrong is a beautiful village situated on the lap of Annapurna's massive.
+Overnight at Chhomrong.

 • AccommodationGuesthouse/Teahouse